learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 >![info](images/info.svg) `PATTERN` here refers to `glob` or `wildcard` patterns used by shell to expand filenames (not the same as regular expressions).
 The `PATTERN` applies only to basename of file or directory, not the pathname.
 Which implies that you cannot use `/` in the globs specified in conjunction with recursive options.

 Each of these options can be used multiple times to precisely specify the search paths.
-To know more about `wildcards` see [wooledge: glob](https://mywiki.wooledge.org/glob) and my own [tutorial on glob](https://github.com/learnbyexample/Linux_command_line/blob/master/Shell.md#wildcards).
+These can be used without recursive options too.
+If you mix `--include` and `--exclude` options, their order of declaration matters.
+To know more about `wildcards` see [wooledge: glob](https://mywiki.wooledge.org/glob).

 ```bash
 $ # without customizing